 Color_Black_and_White_layers_soft_light.jpg

-Drawing made sense of the world for me from the time I was a young child in San Francisco until I was a graduate student in art at UC Berkeley
+Drawing made sense of the world for me from the time I was a young child in San Francisco until I was a graduate student in Painting at UC Berkeley

-I invented a process of printing the photographic image on clear film instead of paper, adding paint, collage or pastel behind the transparent film image.
-This enhances the dimensionality already inherent in the transparent positive film.
+In order to combine painting with photography, I invented a process of printing the photographic image on clear film instead of paper, adding paint, collage or pastel behind the transparent film image. and on the paper below.
+This 2 layered process enhances the dimensionality already inherent in the transparent positive film.

-I incorporate some of these painted images into architectural framing like doors or mirrors.
-Desilvered mirrors add as well as block entry into these embedded images.
+I incorporate some of these painted images into salvaged architectural framing like doors or mirrors.
+De-silvered mirrors give ambiguity to the picture plane.

 Instagram: @jeannieoconnorphotography